New Provisions for Provider Agreements

 P. LIMITATIONS ON COLLECTION OF COST-SHARING

 The provider/subcontractor shall not impose cost-sharing charges of any kind upon Medicaid or NJ FamilyCare A and B enrollees.
-Personal contributions to care for NJ FamilyCare C enrollees and copayments for NJ FamilyCare D enrollees shall be collected in accordance with the attached schedule.
+Personal contributions to care for NJ FamilyCare C enrollees and copays for NJ FamilyCare D enrollees shall be collected in accordance with the attached schedule.

 Q. INDEMNIFICATION BY PROVIDER/SUBCONTRACTOR